indieBlog

 Young Hearts is Sarah’s debut as a screenwriter and director.
 Zachary has been a working actor for over a decade and transitioned to directing with the 2019 indie Barbie’s Kenny.
 Sarah and Zach are also co-producers on Young Hearts (originally titled Thunderbolt in Mine Eye) and shot it on location in their hometown of Portland, Oregon.
 After the 15-day production wrapped, the film got a boost with the support of a Seed&Spark program that brought on the Duplass Brothers as executive producers.

 Young Hearts premiered at the 2020 Slamdance Film Festival and will now be in select theaters and on VOD starting on February 12, via Blue Fox Entertainment.
-[UPDATE: The film is now available to stream on HBO Max and Hoopla.]
 We talked to writer/co-director Sarah Sherman and co-director Zachary Ray Sherman about their collaboration process, working with a young cast, the representation of teenagers on film, and more.

 ——